-In identifying preferred sites for solar principal uses the community should consider co-benefits of solar energy development.
+In identifying preferred areas or districts for solar principal uses, the community should consider co-benefits of solar energy development.
 One such potential co-benefit is protection of drinking water supplies.
-Solar energy development may be intentionally sited within vulnerable portions of Drinking Water Supply Management Areas (DWSMAs)as a best management practice to restore and protect native perennial groundcover that reduces nitrate contamination of ground water supplies.
+Solar energy development may be intentionally sited within vulnerable portions of public water supply systems as a best management practice to restore and protect perennial groundcover that reduces nitrate contamination of ground water supplies.